timiagama/nigerian-mobile-validator/README.md

 - **Identity Verification Systems**: For strong customer authentication
 - **Government Agencies**: For citizen-facing applications requiring phone verification
 - **Enterprise Applications**: For customer data validation and verification
+- **The Rest Of Us**: For anyone else that values a robust Nigerian mobile number validator

 ## Installation